 - Participation in events such as Ecumenical Advocacy Days and the Interfaith Criminal Justice Coalition

-- Sponsorship of Resolution GA-1723, "On Becoming Immigrant-Welcoming Congregations," which will be presented as a Sense-of-the-Assembly Resolution at the 2017 General Assembly of the Christian Church (Disciples of Christ)
+- Sponsorship of Resolution GA-1723, "On Becoming Immigrant-Welcoming Congregations," which was adopted as a Sense-of-the-Assembly Resolution at the 2017 General Assembly of the Christian Church (Disciples of Christ)

 - Sponsorship of Resolution GA-1525, "A Call to End Solitary Confinement," which passed as an Item for Reflection and Research at the 2015 General Assembly